 X: I’d say the favorite movie of bums is “Goodfellas”.
 We all have a special connection to this movie.

 X: We are releasing the rest of the singles and then our album by summer time along with multiple videos to tracks on the album.
 We also plan on releasing a documentary eventually to show how avery was made as well as merch and a e-magazine.

 Thank you Xdam & Bums.
-Thae future is lght.
-Keep check them moves.
+Their future will be light.
+Keep check Bums.